|

-The MiniScript system is an alternative that combines both the simplicity of speedwriting and a high writing speed of non-alphabetical shorthand.
-MiniScript employs: a) a proven and popular EasyScript alphabet-based abbreviation methodology that reduces considerably the memorization volume by using a small set abbreviating rules and b) writing actual abbreviations with special symbols to attain writing speeds comparable to non-alphabetical shorthand.
+The MiniScript system is an alternative that combines both the simplicity of speedwriting and the high writing speed of non-alphabetical shorthand.
+MiniScript uses a proven and popular EasyScript alphabet-based abbreviation methodology that reduces the amount of shorthand symbols to memorize by using a small set of abbreviating rules and writing actual abbreviations with special symbols.
+This allows you to achieve writing speeds comparable to non-alphabetical shorthand.

-If abbreviations are created using EasyScript method you will need to remember only a list of 9 special symbols representing English alphabet.
-To reduce the number of symbols required to memorize one symbol is used for three letters.
+If abbreviations are created using the EasyScript method you will only need to remember a list of 9 special shorthand symbols representing the English alphabet.
+One symbol is used for three letters.
 For instance, letters A, B and C are written using ‘.’ by placing it on the top, middle and bottom line positions.

 Miniscript Shorthand | details